awolfindc/guide/CONTRIBUTING.md

 #### How to suggest an update or change

-1. If you have never used Github and are not comfortable trying to do the update yourself, please go [here](https://github.com/flattenthecurve/guide/issues/new/choose) and fiil out an issue with your content change request or submission:
+1. If you have never used Github and are not comfortable trying to do the update yourself, please go [here](https://github.com/flattenthecurve/guide/issues/new/choose) and fill out an issue with your content change request or submission:
 1. If you have used Github before and know what Markdown is, you can make the change yourself.
 1. Identify a section that needs to be added or modified.
-1. Edit the content trying as best you can to match style and tone of the language used in that section - see instructions on how to edit content [here](https://help.github.com/en/github/managing-files-in-a-repository/editing-files-in-another-users-repository).
+1. Edit the content trying as best you can to match style and tone of the language used in that section&mdash;see instructions on how to edit content [here](https://help.github.com/en/github/managing-files-in-a-repository/editing-files-in-another-users-repository).
 1. Before submitting a change request, please [check the open pull requests](https://github.com/flattenthecurve/guide/pulls) to make sure that the same request has not yet been completed by someone else
 1. Include a comment with a link to a trusted source or a justification for the change request
-1. Thanks for the contribution - give yourself a celebratory pat on the back!
+1. Thanks for the contribution&mdash;give yourself a celebratory pat on the back!

 ![](https://media.giphy.com/media/3o7btW9s53TyntUsP6/giphy.gif)